charleshopkinsiv/mailcannon/README.md

 * Enhanced tracking and optimization
 * Automated command server deployment and config
-* Postfix automated deployment and config to command server
+* Postfix relay server automated deployment and config to command server
 * Abstract deployment class, Uses API's to purchase cloud resources
 * 10+ deployment source child classes
 * Ability to deploy a large amount of sending servers at many locations